 How does California’s CCPA Law affect your company?

-In simple terms, we are looking for permission to collect user data and share this data across platforms to provide a better user experience.
+In simple terms, it’s about gaining permission to collect user data and share that data across platforms to provide a better user experience.

-You may remember back in 2018 a significant number of European websites placed notices on their homepages to let visitors know that their site collects and shares their data, that was one of the effects of GDPR.
+Many remember, back in 2018, a significant number of European websites placing notices on their homepages notifying visitors that the site collects and shares their data.
+That was one of the effects of GDPR.